RomeoLB/rlb-mrss-builder-server/README.md

 # rlb-mrss-builder-server
 Node application to build a Video/Image MRSS feed and serve it from a Brightsign player

-This application allows the user to upload image and video files to a specific folder via the player DWS (Diagnostic Web Server) and the from a control page specify the display time for displaying the images and then generate the MRSS feed to be served locally with the click of a button.
+This application allows the user to upload image and video files to a specific folder via the player DWS (Diagnostic Web Server) and then from a control page specify the display time for displaying the images and then generate the MRSS feed to be served locally with the click of a couple of buttons.

 Who would want to use this application?: